Spec MX-5 Challenge Championship 2019

-As of summer 2018, we are investigating ways to have existing NC generation MX-5 Cup cars and NC generation Mazda MX-5 SCCA T4 cars modified for series use or invited to events either alongside the series.
+As of fall 2018, we are investigating ways to have existing NC generation Mazda MX-5 SCCA T4 cars modified for series use and invited to Spec MX-5 Challenge events alongside the series.
 Adaptation of T4 cars appears to straightforward, likely with a change of tires, weight and removal of the T4-mandated top.

 Can I buy a Spec MX-5 race car from a series-approved builder?

 Yes.
 The objective is to offer a high-quality and highly standardized car that fits with the technical migration path we are working on with Mazda, SCCA and NASA.
 This supports the series goal of true spec competition, while holding down the costs of upgrades and making the car as future-proof as possible.

 Contact the series with questions here.